mrkraimer/PY_NTNDA_Viewer/README.md

 Amoung these are

-1) Add support for other Data Types
+1) Add support for other Data Types, currently only uint8 and int8 has been tested
 2) Allow monitoring to be started and stopped.
 3) Allow the channelName to be changed.
 4) Add support for compression

 ### Performance

-Using the image with no changes to color or size I see 120-130 images per second.
-With EPICS_NTNDA_Viewer I see 130-140 images per second.
+I set acquire period to .001 (it was initially .005) EPICS_NTDA_Viewer could only do about 140 frames/second PY_NTDA_Viewer does about 330 frames/second.

-BUT EPICS_NTNDA_Viewer uses more CPU then PY_NTNDA_Viewer.
+EPICS_NTNDA_Viewer uses MORE CPU then PY_NTNDA_Viewer.